evanx/bashbin/2016/vimy.md

 ## What The File?

-Problem: Sometimes on a specific hosts, we are most often editing a small subset of files e.g. Nginx config files.
+<b>Problem:</b> Sometimes on a specific hosts, we are most often editing a small subset of files e.g. Nginx config files.

-Solution: Let’s use bash auto completion!
+<b>Solution:</b> Let’s use bash auto completion!

 Bash has a `complete` built-in to specify a "word list" for a specific command.